 We employ a staff of designers for all of our product lines.
 We occasionally acquire our other product concepts from unaffiliated third parties.
-If we accept and develop a third party's concept for new toys, we generally pay a royalty on the sale of the toys developed from this concept, and may, on an individual basis, guarantee a minimum royalty.
+If we accept and develop a third party's concept for new toys, we generally pay a royalty on the sale of the toys developed from this concept, and may, on an individual basis, as well as some of our DreamPlay apps, guarantee a minimum royalty.
 In addition, we engage third-party developers to program our line of Plug it in & Play TV Games.
 Royalties payable to inventors and developers generally range from 1% to 5% of the wholesale sales price for each unit of a product sold by us.
 We believe that utilizing experienced third-party inventors gives us access to a wide range of development talent.
 We currently work with numerous toy inventors and designers for the development of new products and the enhancement of existing products.